Jovino Parada: Political career

 Parada joined the Liberal Party in 1945.
 He became a leader of the Liberal Youth of Ñuble and later served as counselor representing his party.

 In 1953, he was elected Deputy for the 15th Departmental Grouping “San Carlos and Itata,” and subsequently reelected in 1957 and 1961, serving continuously until 1965.
 During his parliamentary tenure, he served on the Permanent Commissions of Internal Police and Regulations, and Mining and Industry, and participated in the 1956 Special Investigative Commission on Tax Evasion.

 Throughout his political career, Parada was recognized for promoting rural development and supporting legislation favorable to agricultural modernization in central Chile.

 Other activities

-He was an honorary member of various sports organizations in his hometown of San Carlos and remained an active figure in regional civic life.
+Parada was an honorary member of various sports organizations in his hometown of San Carlos and remained an active figure in regional civic life.